pubnub/pubnub-mcp-server/resources/sdk_docs/dart_access-manager.md

 ```

 TokenRequest parameters:
-- ttl (Number, required): minutes token is valid; min 1, max 43,200.
+- ttl (Number, required): minutes the token is valid (1–43,200).
-- meta (Map<String, dynamic>): scalar-only metadata sent with request.
+- meta (Map<String, dynamic>): scalar-only extra metadata.
-- authorizedUUID (String): single uuid authorized to use the token.
+- authorizedUUID (String): single uuid allowed to use the token.
-- using (String): keyset name from keysetStore for this call.
+- using (String): keyset name from keysetStore.
 - keyset (Keyset): override default keyset.

 ##### Required key/value mappings
-Specify permissions for at least one uuid, channel, or channelGroup (by name or pattern).
+Specify permissions for at least one uuid, channel, or channelGroup as a resource name or pattern.
+Use add() to add permissions:

-Use `add()` on `TokenRequest`:

 ```
 `1add(ResourceType type,